-The Bussière castle is located in the commune of La Bussière in the Loiret department in the Center-Loire Valley region.
-It is a feudal castle built on a pond of 6 hectares in the middle of a park of 60 hectares.
-It was built in the 12th century and underwent a major transformation in the 16th century.
-It is set in a magnificent setting with a rural setting composed of water and forest.
-The grounds offer a freshwater fishing museum.
-At present, Bussière castle belongs to the Bommelaer family by way of succession.
+The Bussière Castle, nestled in the commune of La Bussière in the Loiret department within the Centre-Loire Valley region, is a feudal structure built on a six-hectare pond amidst a 60-hectare park.
+Originally constructed in the 12th century, the castle underwent substantial transformation in the 16th century.
+Set against a picturesque landscape of water and forest, the grounds also house a freshwater fishing museum.
+Currently, the Bussière Castle belongs to the Bommelaer family, who inherited it.

-Open to the public since 1962, the current owners propose the visit of the family home.
-There is also the collection of the Museum of Fishing, the landscaped park bearing the imprint of André Le Nôtre, as well as entertainment for the whole family.
+Open to the public since 1962, the current owners offer tours of the family home.
+Visitors can also explore the Museum of Fishing, stroll through the landscaped park influenced by André Le Nôtre, and enjoy entertainment for the whole family.

 Stay at Château d´Artigny

-A magnificent rotunda dining room on the ground floor of the castle, the restaurant "l'Origan" welcomes you in a refined decor worthy of 18th century woodwork enhanced with gilding with gold leaf, fluted columns with capitals carved, tall windows with a beautiful view of the Indre valley.
-In summer, you can enjoy a beautiful terrace overlooking the valley.
-The hotel restaurant serves regional gourmet cuisine, prepared with local products.
-The 2 dining rooms have marble floors and are decorated with golden pillars.
-The Artigny spa is a place dedicated to well-being and tranquility.
-He offers a range of treatments such as holistic treatment, sea wrap and modeling.
-It includes a sauna, hot tub and hammam.
-A fitness center and tennis courts are also available.
+The restaurant "l'Origan," housed in a magnificent rotunda dining room on the ground floor of the castle, welcomes guests into its refined decor, reminiscent of the 18th century, complete with gilded woodwork, fluted columns with intricately carved capitals, and tall windows offering a beautiful view of the Indre valley.
+In summer, guests can dine on a stunning terrace overlooking the valley.
+The hotel restaurant serves regional gourmet cuisine made with local ingredients in its two marble-floored, golden-pillared dining rooms.
+The Artigny spa, a sanctuary dedicated to well-being and tranquility, offers treatments like holistic therapy, sea wraps, and massage.
+It features a sauna, hot tub, and hammam.
+A fitness center and tennis courts are also available for guests.

 Don't miss the Château de Brézé